chenyan19209219/gitlab-ce/doc/user/project/operations/error_tracking.md

 ### Enabling Sentry

-GitLab provides an easy way to connect to your Sentry instance from within your project.
+GitLab provides an easy way to connect Sentry to your project.

 1. Sign up to Sentry.io or [deploy your own](#deploying-sentry) Sentry instance
 1. [Find or generate](https://docs.sentry.io/api/auth/) a Sentry auth token for your Sentry project